 GO SMALL

 I love being a band.
 It’s not about making it.
-We'll keep doing small gigs for as long as we can, bring the conversation about dying to audiences.
-Art is existential.
+We'll just keep doing small gigs for as long as we can, and bring the conversation about dying to audiences. music is our escape into and from the existential dread.

 Crack The Egg.

 The performance aims to be more than a musical set, but an artwork that can open up, share in, the universal feelings around grief.
-In this, we don’t want to be the focus of the attention post-perfromance, but rather the catalyst for conversation and open sharing of personal experiences amongst those attending.
-We also don’t want to host or carry those emotions from others ourselves, rather this the area we envision hosting by doulas trained to discuss, reveal, and consider the depth of feelings and experiences that have risen to the surface.
+In this, we don’t want to be the focus of the attention post-performance, but rather the catalyst for conversation and open sharing of personal experiences amongst those attending.
+We also don’t want to host or carry those emotions from others ourselves, rather this is the area we envision being hosted by doulas, trained to discuss, reveal, and consider the depth of feelings that have risen to the surface through the experience.